michaeljclark/vkgears/README.md

 # vkgears

-Port of the iconic gears demo to GLSL and the Vulkan API using GLFW.
+Port of the iconic OpenGL gears demo to GLSL and the Vulkan API using GLFW.

 ## Overview